SOLIHULL - BIRMINGHAM

 The Applejacks provided an excellent interpretation of the song and to their credit, developed their own arrangement rather than just 'copying' the Beatles demo.
-Hopes were high as recordings of Beatles compositions by other artists had proven very successful but despite this, the Applejacks version of Like Dreamers Do was to climb only as far as Number 20 in the U.K. record charts.
+Hopes were high as recordings of Beatles compositions by other artists usually provided a hit record but despite this, the Applejacks version of Like Dreamers Do was to climb only as far as Number 20 in the U.K. record charts.

 In addition to regular TV appearances, The Applejacks performed live on the coveted 'New Musical Express' annual poll winners concert at Wembley.
 Perhaps even more memorable was when Megan Davies and drummer Gerry Freeman were married in a highly publicized wedding that was attended by hundreds of screaming local teenagers!

 By 1966, The Applejacks had accepted a lucrative contract in cabaret to perform on board the luxury Trans-Atlantic ocean liners R.M.S.
 Queen Mary and Queen Elizabeth I and II.
 Although a good move for the band financially, chartwise it may have proved to be their undoing.
 The Cunard engagements isolated them from their fans and made the promotion of any new records by the group all but impossible.

 Changes in the group's line-up also became a problem.
 Lead vocalist/front-man Al Jackson left and was replaced by John Washington who had played in an early line-up of The Fortunes.
 Don Gould left in 1967 for a successful career in music production and drummer Gerry Freeman also left to become an in-demand session drummer.
 He was replaced by Paul Willetts.